-The above derivation shows that $\hat{A}=A-U_1V_1^T-U_2V_2^T$, indicating that $\hat{A}$ is the sum of $A$ plus rank $s_1$ and $s_2$ modifications.
-We can now summarize the above transformation approach to solving $Ax=b$ as Algorithm 1.
-In our context, its implementation consists of four steps: Firstly, we construct the double regular sparse $\tilde{A}$; secondly, we compute sparse approximate inverses $M$ of $\hat{A}$ by SPAI, PSAI($tol$) or RSAI($tol$) and use them as preconditioners for the $s_1+s_2+1$ double regular sparse linear systems; thirdly, we solve the preconditioned systems iteratively by Krylov solvers; finally, we recover the solution of \eqref{equation} from the $s_1+s_2+1$ solutions of the double regular sparse linear systems.
-The three procedures SPAI, PSAI($tol$) and RSAI($tol$) are now expected to be much more efficient than them applied to $A$ directly.
-On the other hand, as argued in \cite{Jia13b,Jia09}, as preconditioners, the $M$ constructed by the three procedures applied to $\tilde{A}$ are at least as effective as the corresponding ones applied to $A$.
-In addition, it is known \cite{spai,benzi02} that the setup time of $M$ generally overwhelms that of Kryolv iterations of the preconditioned system even in a parallel computing environment, provided that $M$ is effective for preconditioning.
-In view of these, it is expected that the overall efficiency of Algorithm 1 is improved greatly, compared to the standard algorithm that first preconditions \eqref{equation} by one of SPAI, PSAI($tol$) or RSAI($tol$) directly and then solves it by Krylov solvers.
+With the above derivation, we can now summarize our transformation approach to solving $Ax=b$ as Algorithm 1.
+In our context, its implementation consists of four steps: Firstly, we construct the double regular sparse $\hat{A}$; secondly, we compute a sparse approximate inverse $M$ of $\hat{A}$ by SPAI, PSAI($tol$) or RSAI($tol$) and use it as a preconditioner for the $s_1+s_2+1$ double regular sparse linear systems; thirdly, we solve the preconditioned systems approximately by Krylov solvers; finally, we recover the solution of \eqref{equation} from the $s_1+s_2+1$ solutions of the double regular sparse linear systems.
+The three procedures SPAI, PSAI($tol$) and RSAI($tol$) are expected to be much more efficient than them applied to $A$ directly.
+On the other hand, as shown in \cite{Jia13b,Jia09}, as preconditioners, the $M$ constructed by the three procedures applied to $\hat{A}$ are at least as effective as the corresponding ones applied to $A$.